sndeep4all/angular-jointjs-graph/README.md

 trigger link creation and node removal events, so the new template should contain elements with those two classes in order for these events to be issued and handled properly.

 ### <a name="config"></a>Configuration

-The framework requires a factory returning a plain javascript object containing basic configuration parameters.
+The framework accepts configuration parameters provided by a factory returning a plain javascript object.
 It can have an arbitrary name which must be passed to the `graph` directive as described in the previous section.
+The framework can be used without specifying such factory, although this may only be useful for testing/debugging purposes.
+All the keys in the returned object are similarly optional.
 In its fullest form, the configuration object looks as following:

 ```javascript
 angular.module('app')